-Tori Berg ’92 freelances for museums and has been substitute teaching in Michigan.
+Tori Berg ’92 freelances for museums in Michigan.

-Wayne Wright ’92 is a Principal Geologist at Statoil in Norway, and he published on deposition in the Permian Basin in Texas and New Mexico.
+Wayne Wright ’92 is a Principal Geologist at Statoil in Norway.

 Andrew West '91 studied the geology of Mafic Enclaves Within the Wallowa Batholith in Washington.

-Mary Riley ’90 is an attorney and Client Documentation Analyst at JPMorgan Chase in Chicago.
+Mary Riley ’90 is a Contract Manager Attorney at Capital One in Chicago.

 Charles Tremper '89 is a Collaborations Project Manager at Monsanto in Missouri.

-Karl Hayden ’88 farms and makes cheese in Vermont.
+Karl Hayden ’88 is a cheese maker in Vermont.

 Kim Anderson '87 is on the staff of Straw's Auto Center in Dillsburg, Pennsylvania.

-Deborah Sholtes ’87 is a Program Analyst at the FDA Center for Tobacco Products.
+Deborah Sholtes ’87 is a Division Director at the FDA Center for Tobacco Products in Washington, D.C.

-Cathleen Beaudoin Jonas ’86 is a hydrologist at SDI Environmental Services in Florida.
+Cathleen Beaudoin Jonas ’86 is Principal Hydrogeologist at HSW Engineering in Florida.

-Michelle Allard ’85 is a Senior Geologist at WRScompass.
+Michelle Allard ’85 is a Senior Geologist at WRScompass in Florida.